El Paso parents search for baby formula after nationwide recall

-EL PASO, Texas (KTSM)- A nationwide recall on certain types of baby formula is triggering a panic for some parents in El Paso.
+EL PASO, Texas (KTSM) – A nationwide recall on certain types of baby formula has some El Paso parents in a panic.

 The recalled formulas include Alimentum, Similac and EleCare, made by Abbott Nutrition, as it investigates a possible link to four babies being hospitalized with serious bacterial infections, including one who died.